akirak/flake-templates/README.md

 ### [node-typescript](node-typescript/)

-This is based on `minimal` but bundles opinionated settings for web development in TypeScript.
-You can add it to an existing code base to start coding without global dependencies.
+This is based on `minimal` but contains basic dependencies for web development with Node.js and TypeScript.
+You can add it to your existing code base to start coding without globally installing node.

 ``` bash
 nix flake init -t github:akirak/flake-templates#node-typescript
 ```

-It includes Node, pnpm, TypeScript, and typescript-language-server as `buildInputs` of the development shell.
-You can tweak these settings after initialization, e.g. to use yarn instead of pnpm.
+It includes Node, TypeScript, and typescript-language-server as `buildInputs` of the development shell.
+You can tweak these settings to suit your needs, e.g. to use yarn or pnpm.

-It uses the master branch of NixPkgs to install a recent set of node packages.

 ### [ocaml](ocaml/)